 Consistency is very much key while potty training your pup.
-This applies not only to regular outings but also to feed your dog at the same time every day.
+This applies not only to regular outings, but also to feeding your dog at the same time every day.
 Keeping his schedule consistent not only prompts him to potty properly but also helps you to anticipate when he will need to go out.

 Taking your pup to the same spot to eliminate every time will also help to prompt them as they will learn to associate the scent with the action.
 Also, the scent of the previous elimination will encourage and prompt your pup to want to remark the spot.